-To ensure the number of electors within each district and region remains approximately the same over time, the Electoral Boundaries Commission Act 1982 requires that State electoral boundaries are adjusted.
+To ensure the number of electors within each district and region remains approximately the same over time, State electoral boundaries must be adjusted.
 This formal process is called a ‘redivision’, and must take place after every second Victorian State general election.

-For more general information about redivisions, visit About redivisions.
+For more information about redivisions, visit About redivisions.

 Transition to the new electoral boundaries

 The new State electoral boundaries will take effect at the 2022 State election.
 The transition timeline explains the key dates in this process.

 |Current boundaries apply||28 October 2021||EBC releases new electoral boundaries and tables these at Parliament|